Do you know that high blood pressure is one of the leading causes of complications and death during pregnancy?

 1. Restriction Of Your Baby’s Growth

-The chances are higher for women with high blood pressure to develop preeclampsia compared to women who have a normal blood pressure.
+The chances are higher for women with high blood pressure to develop preeclampsia compared to women who have normal blood pressure.

 3. Preterm Delivery